 Emergency First Aiders (Those completing the HSE approved 1-day emergency first aid course)

-At South Wonston Primary School there are 3 emergency first aiders who are as follows:
+At South Wonston Primary School there is 1 emergency first aider who is as follows:

 They will be responsible for administering first aid, in accordance with their training, to those that become injured or fall ill whilst at work or on the premises.
 They may also have other duties and responsibilities which are identified and delegated as appropriate (e.g. first aid kit inspections).

 Qualified First Aiders (Those completing the HSE approved 3-day first aid course)

 At South Wonston Primary School there are no qualified first aiders.